SNSDamodhar/E-Smart-Shop/README.md

 Import SQL Db file

-Run Project as localhost/E-Smart Shop by starting the server
+Run Project as localhost/E - Smart Shop by starting the server